coleifer/huey/docs/django.rst

 2. Running the consumer as a Django management command.
 3. Auto-discovery of ``tasks.py`` modules to simplify task importing.
 4. Properly manage database connections.
+5. A backend for the django.tasks framework (Django 6.0 and newer).

 Supported Django versions are those officially supported at https://www.djangoproject.com/download/#supported-versions